RajatJangra2653/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

 - Task 2: Send your Azure Cosmos DB for NoSQL account with sample data.
 - Task 3: Create an Azure AI Search resource.
 - Task 4: Build indexer and index for Azure Cosmos DB for NoSQL data.
-- Task 5: Validate index with example search queries.
+- Task 5: Validate the index with example search queries.

 ## Estimated Timing: 30 minutes